nrwl/nx-react-workshop/docs/lab3/LAB.md

    - Remember how we copied some images into our `/assets` folder earlier?
 Look through the executor options and try to find how it knows to include them in the final build!
      <br />

-4. Send a flag to the executor so that it builds for production
+4. Send a flag to the executor so that it builds for development

    <details>
    <summary>🐳 &nbsp;&nbsp;Hint</summary>

-   `--configuration=production`
+   `--configuration=development`

    </details><br />

-5. Open up the `dist` folder again - notice how we now generated a `3rdpartylicenses.txt` file, as per the "production" configuration in `project.json`.
-Also notice how all filenames have hashed suffixes.
+5. Open up the `dist` folder again - notice how the `3rdpartylicenses.txt` file is gone, as per the "development" configuration in `project.json`.
+Also notice how filenames no longer have hashed suffixes.
 Open one of the files, for example `main.{hash}.js`.
-Notice how its content is now different.
+Notice how its content is now fully readable and there are sourcemaps attached to each of the compiled files.
    <br />

 6. The **serve** target (located a bit lower in `project.json`) also contains a executor, that _uses_ the output from the **build** target